cloudmesh-community/hid-sp18-705/project-report/report.md

 can create other groups and users and assign permissions.
 BigchainDB RBAC employs two reserved keys, `link` and `can_link` that are used to create a dependency graph of users and asset types or groups.
-This graph is illustrated in Figure [4](#f:rbac2){reference-type="ref" reference="f:rbac2"}.
+This graph is illustrated in +@fig:rbac2.
 Proper usage of these linkage keys is validated when a transaction is sent to the BigchainDB server, and a transaction is rejected if it violates the logic of the permissions scheme [@dhameja-17-role].

+![Graph of permissions in BigchainDB using Role-Based Access Control](images/rbac-graph.png){#f:rbac2}

 The application logic proceeds according to the following steps:

 1. User keypairs are generated for three different user types: admin users, catalogers, and paraprofessionals.
 In BigchainDB, a user's